Tips to Limit Database Results to U.S.-Based Content

 Language |

 Consider limiting your search results to just those published in languages that you can read research in.
-(Note: your professor/advisor may have additional language restrictions, so if you're including research in multiple languages make sure that works for them too.) |
+(Note: your professor/advisor may have additional language restrictions, so if you're including research in multiple languages, make sure that works for them, too.) |

 Source Type |